squishykins/surfs_up/README.md

 ## Overview of the analysis :

-W. Avy requests more information about possibly temperature trends prior to committing to opening the surf shop.
+W. Avy requests more information about possible temperature trends prior to committing to opening the surf shop.
 This is an analysis of temerapture data for the months of June and December in Oahu.
 This analysis will be used to decide if the surf and ice cream shop business has temperatures that are conducive to operation and proper customer reach.

 ## Results :